-The Compliance Audit Team must possess a certain degree of knowledge of internal control; financial accounting concepts, and other skills that will enable them to interact throughout the organization, and at all levels.
-The Compliance Audit Team must also learn to act as facilitators: skillful in building consensus, and motivating people.
-An understanding of technology and its integration into business processes is also critical.
-Additionally, the Compliance Audit Team should be versed in process analysis, process mapping, and problem solving.
+The Compliance Audit Team must possess a certain degree of knowledge of funding source/contract requirements, internal control; financial accounting concepts, and other skills that will enable them to interact throughout the organization, and at all levels.

 B. Internal Audit Code of Ethics